flowionab/easee/README.md

 ## Authentication

-The client requires an API key for authentication.
-You can generate one via the Easee developer portal.
+The client requires either an API key, or username and password for authentication.
+The API key can be obtained from the Easee developer portal, while the username and password are the same as those used to log in to the Easee app.

 ## Contributing